 Climb to the top of an NJ lighthouse

-New Jersey Lighthouses give a peek into our state’s seafaring history, and they are always worth visiting for the fun climb to the top and museum area.
-New Jersey Lighthouses are historic, beautiful, and have outstanding views.
-Visit East Point Lighthouse, built in 1849, or the Hereford Inlet Lighthouse, which almost looks like a gingerbread cottage.
+Want a peek into our state’s maritime history?
+New Jersey Lighthouses are historic, beautiful, and have outstanding views and are worth visiting for the fun climb to the top and museum area.
+Visit East Point Lighthouse, built in 1849, or the Hereford Inlet Lighthouse, which almost resembles a gingerbread cottage.
 Another reason to seek out a lighthouse?
-Climbing the stairs to the top is also a great way to burn off some extra out-of-school energy.
+Climbing the stairs to the top is also a great way to burn off extra out-of-school energy.

 Let loose on the swings

-Nothing starts or finishes a summer day like some time on the playground.
-Take a road trip to explore a new one like Newport Green Park in Jersey City or Ocean Acres Park in Stafford Township, some of the best playgrounds in NJ.
-Or hit the shore and head to one of the beach playgrounds in New Jersey from Long Branch to North Wildwood to keep your toes in the sand while their feet are off the ground.
+Nothing starts or finishes a summer day like time on the playground.
+Take a road trip to explore a new one, like Newport Green Park in Jersey City or Ocean Acres Park in Stafford Township, and explore our list of the best playgrounds in NJ.
+Spending time down the shore?
+Hit up one of the beach playgrounds from Long Branch to North Wildwood to keep your toes in the sand with ocean views.

 Get sky high